Autopurge CDN cache for Ghost blogs (Cloudflare and Bunny CDN)

 Bunny CDN:

 For Bunny CDN users you need to set the api key in your code.
 And again by changing the pull zone id you can purge different website on the same account.
+You also need to set the storage zone password for the zone you are using for your permacache.
+Otherwise old parmacached content will accumulate and increase your storage usage.

 1. To get the Access Key: Click on the logo on left sidebar.
 You will see your account name in the drop-down.
 Click on the drop down.
 On account details you will find the option for API keys.